Technigo/project-guess-who/README.md

 If I had more time I would work with 'drying' the code and making it more efficient.
 I would also add my own styling.

+I have one error message in the console which I was not able to solve.

 ## View it live
 https://adoring-hypatia-922d83.netlify.app/